haohaochung/Blockchain-Developer-Nanodegree-Program/Blockchain-Capstone/README.md

 # Project requirements
 ## ERC721
 * Completes the boilerplate ERC721 Mintable Contract in ERC721Mintable.sol - V
-* Writes and passes the test cases in TestERC721Mintable.js -
+* Writes and passes the test cases in TestERC721Mintable.js - V
-* Writes and passes the test cases in 'TestSquareVerifier.js' -
+* Writes and passes the test cases in 'TestSquareVerifier.js' - V
-* Writes and passes the test cases in TestSolnSquareVerifier.js -
+* Writes and passes the test cases in TestSolnSquareVerifier.js - V

 ## Zokrates
 * Completes the Zokrates proof in square.code by adding the variable names in square.code - V